 - 1. Nothing in the Code shall prevent school personnel from protecting campus safety as appropriate. - 2.
 Principals and assistant principals (APs) must communicate with the Discipline Review Team immediately to jointly review suspensions (the Team will still review the use of ISI and abeyances). - 3.
 Principals and APs at the elementary level (Pre-K-5th Grade) shall consider all violations, with the exception of possession of firearms or any incidence of threat to an educational institution, at one level lower than that of the actual violation. - 4.
 Principals and APs may apply an action that is one level higher than that listed, but only upon a showing of supporting documentation (e.g. prior interventions, attendance, etc.).
 Requests must first be submitted to the Discipline Review Team to review whether the teachers and/or administrators have attempted to effectively implement interventions to address any underlying or unresolved issues.
 If approved, the Discipline Review Team will forward the request to the Assistant Superintendent for final approval.
-A consequence may be elevated one level after three repeated violations in a semester (with attempted and documented interventions) or to protect campus safety., and may be elevated another level not to exceed level 3 (or, only in rare circumstances, level 4 or 5) after another three violations (with attempted and documented interventions) within the same. - 5.
+A consequence may be elevated one level after three repeated violations in a semester (with attempted and documented interventions) or to protect campus safety. - 5.
 Principals and APs may request a waiver of mandatory actions for level 4 or 5 consequences through the appropriate Assistant Superintendent.
 Waivers may not be sought when the prescribed disciplinary action involves the possession of a firearm or the threatening of an educational institution.
 By state law in such a case, only the Governing Board may decide, on a case by case basis, whether to impose less than the mandatory penalty. - 6.
-Mutual Combat (Fighting) and Drug/Alcohol Use or Possession are considered level 4 violations but are treated different than other Level 4 violations, including an automatic waiver of long term consequence for the first and second offense (a second fight may result in a long-term suspension if approved by the Discipline Review Team and Asssistant Superintendent).
-Repeated occurences of this violation may result in increased lengths of suspension. - 7.
-A student who willingly assists or forces another student to commit a violation of these guidelines willmay be held equally accountable for the violation. - 8.
+Fighting and Drug/Alcohol Use or Possession are considered level 4 violations but are treated different than other Level 4 violations, including an automatic waiver of long term consequence for the first offense (a second fight may result in a long-term suspension if approved by the Discipline Review Team and Assistant Superintendent).
+Repeated occurrences of this violation may result in increased lengths of suspension. - 7.
+A student who willingly assists or forces another student to commit a violation of these guidelines may be held equally accountable for the violation. - 8.
 All parent conferences will be made in a timely manner.
 Parents may participate in a conference via phone or another accessible mode of communication.
 Students will not be disciplined further merely because their parent cannot participate in a conference. - 9.
 Attempted violations may require Actions.
 Principals or APs will determine the appropriate level of action for attempted violations.
 Actions will generally be at a lower level than the actual violation. - 10.
 When determining the appropriate level of action to take, Principals and APs shall consider a student's claim of self defense, defense of others or defense of property. - 11.
 Law Enforcement Officers, School Resource Officers, School Safety Officers, and other security personnel shall not be involved in low-level student discipline (levels 1-3).
 This in no way prohibits contacting School Safety during or immediately after an incident to protect student, staff, or visitor safety.
 An administrator must immediately notify an Assistant Superintendent and the Discipline Review Team when law enforcement is contacted.
 Law Enforcement may be contacted in cases of vandalism where the District is seeking restitution for damage to school property.